 I couldn’t have picked a better book to read considering how the past few weeks have been in Nigeria.
 It was disheartening to see a book set at least 40 years ago feel so familiar and it was almost like Sefi Atta was writing about the present day Nigeria.
 Nothing has changed.
 Not the police brutality, unlawful arrests and detaining of citizens, lack of basic amenities and just bad governance in general.
 Not even the pattern in which citizens are being silenced by the government has changed.

 We met Grace Ameh in the book who as a journalist wrote about the government and got arrested and harassed for it.
 Fast forward to 2020 and we have members of the Lagos State house of assembly talking about banning social media.
-Accountability is a foreign concept to them.
+Accountability is a concept so foreign to them.

 On being a Nigerian woman.